 Wynn, for one, has little doubt Oriuwa’s pre-recorded speech will leave the class of 2020 moved and inspired.
 “Chika is well known for her impactful spoken word poetry and I think our class can anticipate an incredibly powerful and thoughtful send-off from her speech,” Wynn says.

 And speaking to big crowds is something Oriuwa loves.
 A writer and poet, Oriuwa says she rediscovered her passion for public speaking in medical school.
 For International Women’s Day in 2018, Oriuwa delivered a keynote speech at Women’s College Hospital.
 The organizer of the event told Oriuwa she’s never had such an overwhelming response to a speaker at the hospital.
 The audience was captivated – there were people sitting on the floor, standing in the aisles and at the back of the auditorium.

 It was a pivotal moment for Oriuwa and one she will always remember.
-“At that moment, I recognized I have the potential to really affect change in this field and in society,” says Oriuwa.
+“At that moment, I recognized I have the potential to really effect change in this field and in society,” says Oriuwa.
 “And from that day on, it was a great responsibility that I knew I could never take for granted.
 I needed to be exceptional.
 And exceptionally careful and responsible and do my due diligence at every point, at every turn.
 It was the absolute best experience.”

 Being an integral part of the faculty’s Black Student Application Program and Black Medical Student Association (BMSA) was an equally important experience.
 Oriuwa says her work on these initiatives has been the springboard for the advocacy she’s done over the past four years.
 “Everything circles back to the fact that I firmly believe we need to integrate and place value on diversity in our medical education and have that reflect in the student body,” she says.